nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 }
 ```

 We can do the same thing with a map.
-Instead of looping over an index, we'll loop over a key:
+Instead of looping over an index, we'll loop over a key/index:

 ```go
 package main